 Night time activity of astronomical observation with portable telescopes

-Calar Alto Observatory is set in a privileged place where the night sky is protected by law to provide exceptional conditions for scientific study.
+Calar Alto Observatory is set in a privileged place to provide exceptional conditions for scientific study.

 Taking advantage of these particular conditions we offer a special guided tour through the universe.
 By observing the night sky and learning about some of the investigations carried out at the observatory, we can achieve a better understanding of the universe around us.

 We begin with an introductory talk on the premises of the observatory, to learn about the research in astrophysics done from Calar Alto, followed by an interpreted observation of the night sky with portable telescopes around the observatory.